Sources: As Big Ten and Pac-12 season cancellation reports swirl, Washington cancels mandatory workouts

 - The eventual formation of a college football players association “representative of the players of all Power 5 conferences”

+On Monday morning, President Donald Trump even quote-tweeted Lawrence and added: “The student-athletes have been working too hard for their season to be cancelled. #WeWantToPlay”

-It’s unclear to what degree the players’ movement has influenced the thinking of university presidents.
-But on July 31, college football was scheduled for the fall.
+It’s unclear to what degree the player — and president? — movement has influenced the thinking of university presidents.
+But on July 31, Pac-12 football was scheduled for the fall.
 And 10 days later, it’s all but over.

 “I think over the next seven, 10, 14 days, there’s going to be more clarity on what the circumstances have to be for us to even be able to do contact practice,” UW athletics director Jen Cohen said in a phone interview with The Times on Thursday.